Renal colic during pregnancy

 What is renal colic in pregnancy?

 Renal colic during pregnancy is a severe, sharp pain most often associated with obstructed urine flow or urolithiasis.
-The pain is sometimes described as very intense and should not be ignored, even though renal colic itself does not directly threaten the health or life of the mother or baby.
+These symptoms should not be ignored and require medical attention.

 When does renal colic most often occur during pregnancy?

 Renal colic most often appears in the second or third trimester of pregnancy.
-It affects an average of 1 in 3,000 pregnant women.
+It may be related to urolithiasis, urinary tract infection, pressure from an enlarged uterus, or hormonal changes.

 How does renal colic hurt during pregnancy?

-The pain of renal colic is usually located in the lower back, most often on one side.
-It can radiate to the groin or perineum, and can be dull, severe, or sharp, and can become progressively more severe and impair normal functioning.
+The pain usually occurs in the lower back, most often on one side.
+It can radiate to the groin or groin, be very severe, sharp, progressive, and impair normal functioning.

 What symptoms may accompany renal colic during pregnancy?

-Renal colic may be accompanied by nausea, vomiting, increased body temperature, weakness, painful bladder pressure, changes in urine consistency, and blood in the urine.
-These symptoms may not occur in every woman.
+Renal colic may be accompanied by nausea, vomiting, increased temperature, weakness, painful bladder pressure, change in the appearance of urine, and blood in the urine.

 Is renal colic during pregnancy dangerous?